eodas/EOSpy/README.md

 You can have an unlimited number and combination of EOSPY Clients and/or GPS tracking devices in use with EOSPY Server.
 (Download EOSPY Server from our website http://www.eospy.com and Download EOSPY Client from the Google Store, standard or TI-SensorTag version)

-1. EOSPY AI-IoT – To install the EOSPY AI-IoT program on your Windows computer, download and install the "Eclipse IDE for Java Developers.
+A. EOSPY AI-IoT – To install the EOSPY AI-IoT program on your Windows computer, download and install the "Eclipse IDE for Java Developers.
 Use the Eclipse feature to Add new software, available on the Eclipse menu “Help -> Install New Software”.
 Select the “Add” option and install these packages:
 Drools + jBPM Update Site 7.7.0 - http://downloads.jboss.org/jbpm/release/7.7.0.Final/updatesite/
 BPMN2-Modeler 1.4.2 - http://download.eclipse.org/bpmn2-modeler/updates/oxygen/1.4.2/
 GIT the EOSPY AI-IoT from the source code repository, and Import Existing Maven project.

-2. EOSPY Server – To install the EOSPY Server program on your Windows computer, download the eospy.exe installation program and click on the eospy.exe install program.
+B. EOSPY Server – To install the EOSPY Server program on your Windows computer, download the eospy.exe installation program and click on the eospy.exe install program.
 EOSPY will by default install in the destination location: C:\Program Files\EOSpy Server and create a Start Menu folder: EOSPY on your desktop.
 To start the EOSPY Server, click on the Eagle icon on your desktop.
 The EOSPY login and map will appear in your browser.
 The default email and password are both: admin